 Allow to cool, then place a large plate or serving dish upside down over the pie and flip it over.
 Remove the pie dish carefully so as not to disturb the apples.
 The pie should be upside down on the plate with the apples covering the pastry.

 Leave the apple pie to stand for about half an hour before serving to allow the juices to soak into the pastry.

 Serve slices of upside-down apple pie topped with either whipped cream or ice cream.

-This apple pie is delicious served either hot or cold.
+This apple pie is delicious and can be served either hot or cold.

 Pin for later

-Why not pin this recipe for upside-down apple pie to your Pinterest dessert board so you can make it later.
-Just click the picture below.
+Why not pin this recipe for upside-down apple pie to one of your Pinterest boards so you can make it later?
+Just click the image below.